uncmatteth/BeTheChad/CONSOLIDATED_CHECKLIST.md

 - [x] Create placeholder images for new classes
 - [x] Balance stats for new character classes
 - [x] Rename "Newbie" class to "Exit Liquidity"
+- [x] Document all standard and special classes in game guide
+- [x] Display all classes in how-to-play page with proper styling
 - [ ] Update class selection UI to display new classes
 - [ ] Add special abilities for each class